taddieken95/Accuray_Tech_Comm_Guide/Chapter 4: Proofreading/Section 4: Content.md

 ## Bottom Margins have Updated Page Number

 Ensure the first page of the _Content.fm file is at least **Page 3**.
 Additionally, ensure the final page does not surpass the number of pages present in the document (i.e. - it doesn't say *Page 19 of 17*, *Page 25 of 20*, etc.).
+This should be solved by clicking **Update Book**.

 ## Line Clearance and ESD Notes are at the Top of Page 3